Wavebob: Technology

 The Wavebob consisted of two oscillating structures.
 These structures must be able to absorb in a variety of conditions and be robust to survive in the harsh marine environment.
 The structures are controlled by a damping system that can respond to predicted wave height, wave power and frequency.
 The tank structure (a semi-submerged body) uses captured sea water mass as the majority of its inertial mass.
 This significantly reduces the cost associated with structural materials.

+The technology was developed over a decade, including tank testing at 1:100, 1:75, and 1:25 scale, benign sea conditions at 1:17 scale, and finally two sets of advanced development model (ADM) tests at 1:4 scale in Galway Bay.
+The first (ADM1) in 2006 produced power at sea for the first time, and the second (ADM2) in 2007 confirming the capability in a range of sea conditions.

 Wavebob developed its business through an Open Innovation Model and was partnered with leading energy companies such as Chevron and Vattenfall.
-It briefly established a joint venture company with Vattenfall called Tonn Energy to develop commercial wave farms off the west coast of Ireland.
+It briefly established a joint venture company with Vattenfall called Tonn Energy to develop commercial wave farms off the west coast of Ireland; tonn is the Irish language word for wave.